ibm-cloud-docs/assistant/entities.md

 - *Stemming* - The feature recognizes the stem form of entity values that have several grammatical forms.
 For example, the stem of 'bananas' would be 'banana', while the stem of 'running' would be 'run'.
 - *Misspelling* - The feature is able to map user input to the appropriate corresponding entity despite the presence of misspellings or slight syntactical differences.
 For example, if you define *giraffe* as a synonym for an animal entity, and the user input contains the terms *giraffes* or *girafe*, the fuzzy match is able to map the term to the animal entity correctly.
 - *Partial match* - With partial matching, the feature automatically suggests substring-based synonyms present in the user-defined entities, and assigns a lower confidence score as compared to the exact entity match.

+  The partial match component is supported only in English-language dialog skills.
+  {: note}

 For English, fuzzy matching prevents the capturing of some common, valid English words as fuzzy matches for a given entity.
 This feature uses standard English dictionary words.
 You can also define an English entity value/synonym, and fuzzy matching will match only your defined entity value/synonym.
 For example, fuzzy matching may match the term `unsure` with `insurance`; but if you have `unsure` defined as a value/synonym for an entity like `@option`, then `unsure` will always be matched to `@option`, and not to `insurance`.
 {: note}